mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 The following features could be implemented in the future to provide users with more detailed information and further build prospective client trust through the website:

+- I purposefully didn't hyperlink the logo to the index page to avoid a user clicking on it and losing their game progress.
+A click listener could be added to the logo and function added to warn the user before abandoning a game in progress.
 - A 'smarter' computer opponenent could be implemented which would take random shots within a close range of a previous hit shout if that shot didn't result in sinking a ship.
 Currently the computer takes completely random shots within the bounds of the game grid, avoiding coordiantes that ahve a lready been shot on.
 - With the ability to make the computer opponent 'smarter', a game difficulty feature could be added to let the user choose how difficult they want the game to be.
 - I added an attribute for direction to ship objects with the intention of adding a flying plane animation when shots are taken.
 Knowing if a ship is vertical or horizontal and it's coordinates would allow a plane image to be animated horizontally or vertically across the board to match the ships rotation.
 Otherwise the plane would randomlyfly horizontally or vertically across the board if the shot was a miss.